General Magic: Early years (1992–1994)

 The company initially operated in near-complete secrecy.
 By 1992, some of the world's largest electronics corporations, including Sony, Motorola, Matsushita, Philips and AT&T Corporation were partners and investors in General Magic, creating significant buzz in the industry.
 Sculley, Motorola CEO George Fisher, Sony president Norio Ogha, and AT&T division chairman Victor Pelsen became board members.
 As the operations expanded, the company reportedly let rabbits roam the offices to inspire creativity.

-In 1992–1993, while Sculley was still a director of General Magic, Apple entered the consumer electronics market with a poorly-received "personal digital assistant" that became the Apple Newton.
+In 1992–1993, while Sculley was still a director of General Magic, Apple entered the consumer electronics market with a poorly-received personal digital assistant that became the Apple Newton.
 By early 1993, Newton (originally designed as a tablet with no communications capabilities) started to attract market interest away from General Magic.

 In February 1993, the company had 100 employees.
 On February 8, The New York Times referred to General Magic as "Silicon Valley's most closely watched start-up company."
 It reported that the company was introducing software technology called Telescript with the intent of creating a "standard for transmitting messages among any machines that compute, regardless of who makes them."
 The company also announced the software Magic Cap, an operating system catering to communications.
-Telescript would eventually come out in 1996 at the start of the internet boom.
+Telescript would eventually be released in 1996 at the start of the Internet boom.

-In an article titled "Here's Where Woodstock Meets Silicon Valley," on February 27, 1993, The New York Times reported that General Magic had backing from "American Telephone and Telegraph, Sony, Motorola, Philips Electronics and Matsushita Electric Industrial."
+In an article titled "Here's Where Woodstock Meets Silicon Valley," on February 27, 1993, The New York Times reported that General Magic had backing from American Telephone and Telegraph, Sony, Motorola, Philips Electronics and Matsushita Electric Industrial.
 Marc Porat remained the chief executive of the company.

 By 1994, the "General Magic Alliance" of cross-industry partners had expanded to 16 global telecommunications and consumer electronics companies, including Cable & Wireless, France Telecom, NTT, Northern Telecom, Toshiba, Oki, Sanyo, Mitsubishi, and Fujitsu.
 Each of the so-called "Founding Partners" invested up to $6 million in the company and named a senior executive to the company's "Founding Partner's Council".

 The first "General Magic Alliance" hardware products, using the Magic Cap software, were two personal digital assistants (PDAs) that came out in the summer of 1994, with Motorola producing the Motorola Envoy Personal Wireless Communicator and Sony producing the wireline Sony Magic Link.
 Alliance partner AT&T launched its PersonaLink network to host the devices, a closed network that did not connect to the emerging internet.
 AT&T eventually shut down the PersonaLink network in 1996.